 (this post may contain affiliate links.
 If you make a purchase, I may receive a small commission at no cost to you)

-1. You’re not writing them down
+1. You’re not writing your goals down

 Writing down goals is the first step toward achieving them.
 In the same way, if you’re not writing them down, you’re handicapping yourself.
 Writing down your goals helps organize your thoughts, making them more actionable in the process.
 Writing down your goals also provides a sense of accountability since they aren’t just floating around in your head somewhere.